-The Gambia Lifewater Pump Repair Projects
+The Gambia Lifewater Pump Repair Projects (Deprecated)

 It started as an ambitious project to repair pumps in villages along the great river in The Gambia, back when Jeremy Mak was a PCV (Peace Corps Volunteer) stationed there.
 One project followed another, and Jeremy has unceasingly gone back to install, fix, replace and repair wells and handpumps across that nation.
 At this point, 57 well handpumps have been repaired, newly installed, or otherwise brought to working condition…with the majority of these projects beeing done by Jeremy Mak as an RPCV (Returned Peace Corps Volunteer), on his own time.

 After the success of the first four projects (each with multiple sub-projects), this effort became known as the Central River Handpump Repair and WASH Improvement Program – The Gambia.
 As a program, each of its Phases included a number of smaller projects, and allowed Jeremy to tackle more problems at a time, increasing the economy of scale.
 All of these projects improved water, sanitation, and hygiene conditions in the region, and specifically focused on the repair and installation of handpumps.
 It was eminently successful, and really shows off how efficient and effective projects like this can be.
 This is a model program we hope to replicate many times.
 In between and coinciding with these well and handpump projects, Jeremy also managed to plan and execute an additional WASH project and a water filter installation project as well.

 In total, 57 water projects were done in 30 villages at an average cost of $375 each.